-The Deep Fox project is accessed via a recently constructed 1.5 km long bush road beginning near the St. Lewis Airport.
-The first channel taken at Deep Fox (FDC-14-01, consisting of 53 lithogeochemical samples, see Figure 3) was used to plan a much more extensive channel sampling program in 2015 in which 16 channels were sampled.
+The Deep Fox project is accessed via a recently constructed 1.5 km long bush road (Figure 2) beginning near the St. Lewis Airport.
+The discovery channel at Deep Fox (FDC-14-01; see Figure 3) was used to plan a much more extensive channel sampling program in 2015 in which 16 channels were sampled.
 A further five infill channels were completed in 2017, four channel extensions completed in 2018, three channels completed in 2019 to support the drill programs and one channel over the site of the bulk sample.
-In total, 39 channels and channel segments have been cut at the Deep Fox project, amounting to 1,051 m of channel, and 1,713 lithogeochemical samples.
+A further three channels in 2022 were completed to infill the surface extent of the resource.
+In total, 44 channels and channel segments have been cut at the Deep Fox project, amounting to 1,100 m of channel, and 1,783 lithogeochemical samples.